aklivity/zilla-docs/src/how-tos/connecting-to-kafka/amazon-msk.md

 ## Set up mTLS Authentication between MSK and Zilla

-Once your MSK cluster is reachable over the internet, it will rely on Mutual TLS to authenticate external clients.
+Once your MSK cluster is reachable over the internet, it will rely on `mTLS` to authenticate external clients.
 Setting up `mTLS` between MSK and Zilla is done in three steps:

 1. Create a trusted Client Certificate in Amazon Certificate Manager (ACM).
 2. Export the Client Certificate as well as the Certificate Authority (CA) Certificate.